 Celebrate the life of the deceased

 As mentioned earlier, one of the main objectives of a funeral repast is to celebrate the life of a deceased loved one/s.
-No matter how tragic the death is, there is still something in life that needs to be celebrated and appreciated.
+Celebrate and appreciate something in life, no matter how tragic the death.
 For instance, the sheer courage to be able to live a successful, joyous life is enough reason to cheer about.
 Funeral repast gives such an opportunity of celebration to mourners.

 Bring closure to the funeral process